Are you worried about making costly tweaks to your Google Ads campaign experiments?

 Using the Google Ads Experiments to perform A/B tests will help you find the right combinations and drive the highest conversions.

 For AdWords, Google recommends focusing on high-value levers.

 Possible tests include:

 - Bid Strategies – this includes testing manual versus automatic bidding strategy, or testing to see if lowering your bid will still drive enough traffic to your site.
-Note: some bidding strategies are not available for testing in Google Ads experiments
+Note: some bidding strategies are not available for testing.

 - Ad Extensions – for example, you can measure the performance of structured snippets versus callout extensions